 Approximately 30 days after we send your first Kids Guide, we will begin to send you a new Kids Guide, complete with online streaming access of the accompanying video lesson and digital workbook at the Learn Our History member website, or other great educational content from EverBright Media, around once a month for the low price of $20.90 per set.
 We will also send you the latest issue of EverBright Kids monthly magazine for just $5.75 per issue when each new issue is released.
 These items will be automatically billed to your credit or debit card on file, plus sales tax where applicable.

 So, including tax, that’s about $30 in additional charges every month unless you are aware of these terms and cancel both subscriptions within around 30 days of either ordering or receiving the first shipment (that part’s not clear.)
 Perhaps not what you would expect from something marketed as “free.”

 Also of note, while the pitch casts socialism as antithetical to capitalism, most Americans don’t see it that way.
 Even among the 55 percent of Americans who have a negative view of socialism, only 4 percent say that view is backed by a belief that capitalism is better than socialism, according to a 2019 Pew Research Center survey.
-The same percentage of Americans who have a positive view of socialism say that position is based on a belief that socialism is better than capitalism, the survey found

 But it’s easier to sell subscriptions when you pit consumers against each other and push them into making emotionally charged decisions.
 What’s more, we’ve seen Huckabee borrow from this playbook before.